smsOrg/Tetris3d/README.md

 ## 3D tetris Project
 * 3D tetris Project is targeted on Android.
 * This Project will be supported android device has latest version of android.
-* To implement Game, using OpenGl Library.
+* To implement Game, We are using OpenGl Library.
 * UI of this Project will be using google material design.

 ##Project Purpose